KaiSD/coa4u/README.md

 - [x] Random - randomly choises and does one action from the given list.

 Interval actions
+- [ ] Follow - follows another actor with the given speed for the given amount of time (of forever).
+- [ ] LookAt - rotates the object to look at the given actor.

 *These two actions requires the using of MeshActor script instead of Actor.*
 - [x]  SkewBy - skews the mesh by given values.